AllegedlyLuca/plateupFPV/README.md

-# First Person View mod for PlateUp!
+﻿# First Person View for PlateUp!

 This mod, as advertised, gives you a first person mode for PlateUp!, the roguelite game created by It's Happening and Yogscast.

 ## What does this mod do?

-A first-person view changes how players experience running their restaurants, from how they arrange the place to how they move around it.
+A first person view changes how players experience running their restaurants, from how they arrange the place to how they move around it.
 This mod provides that view, with a few adjustable parameters to help tailor the experience to any player's preference.

 ## What do I need to use this mod?

 You will need to use PreferenceSystem, KitchenLib, and HarmonyX.
+These are required, not optional.

-If you are playing the game via Steam, the Specific Workshop items you will need are as follows:
+If you are playing the game via Steam, the specific Steam Workshop items you will need are:

 * HarmonyX: https://steamcommunity.com/sharedfiles/filedetails/?id=2898033283
 * KitchenLib: https://steamcommunity.com/sharedfiles/filedetails/?id=2898069883